laroche/tastyworks-pnl/README.md

 to hardcode into the source code if it is an individual stock or some ETF/fond.
 You can use the __--assume-individual-stock__ option to assume individual stock for all unknown symbols.

+Currency gains are only summed up within the first year, they are tax free if kept over a year.
+(They need to go into 'Anlage SO' within a German tax statement.)
+If you want to include them all, use the option __--all-currency-gains__.

 The option __--debug-fifo__ gives details on the FIFO workings.
 Be aware that pnl data is the cummulative sum, not the real local change.
 (Bug in the output!)